Keegan Theatre Announces 2019-2020 Lineup

 “Entertaining … blasts you out the door humming, bopping and happy as all, well, Hockadoo.” — New York Daily

 DIRECTED BY BRANDON MCCOY

-Yoga apparel giant Jojomon are at the top of their game when a terrible scandal sends them into freefall.
+Yoga apparel giant Jojomon is at the top of its game when a terrible scandal sends the company into freefall.
 Newly hired CEO Joan stakes everything on a wild plan to recover their earnings and their reputation.
 YOGA PLAY is a provocative comedy about authenticity and enlightenment in a world determined to sell it.